Poikilos/EnlivenMinetest/procedures/testing/mapgen.md

 # "Map Generation" Test Documentation
 This documentation covers all testing in the category of "mapgen."

-NOTICE: I originally created this document for my Software Development II class.
-I didn't do it here first nor plagiarize.
+_NOTICE: I originally created the original version of this document (and the original document that led to creating the article [Minetest's Scope Issue](https://poikilos.org/minetest-scope-issue), and the initial version of general.md) for my Software Development II class.
+I didn't do it here nor elsewhere before that nor plagiarize._

 ## Test Design Guide
 Setting up an efficient map generation test environment requires